TABLE OF CONTENTS

 Factors that Classify Your Business as High-Risk for a Merchant Account

-- Operations falling within a high-risk industry
+- Operations falling within specific industries

-- High transaction volume
+- Large transaction volume

-- High average ticket size
+- Higher than average ticket size

 - Likelihood of a high chargeback ratio

-- High possibility for credit card fraud
+- Considerable possibility for credit card fraud

 - Limited business operating history

-- Low personal or business credit score
+- Low credit score (personal or business)

 The Types of Risk Associated with High-Risk Merchants